Edward E. Boynton House: 1940–1968: The Boynton House's longest resident

-1968-1974: Boynton House
+1968–1974: Boynton House

 Dr. David Tinling, his wife Carolyn, and their four young children moved into the house on June 27, 1968.
 They purchased the Boynton House for $57,000.
 Dr. Tinling thought the house looked perfect.
 His wife Carolyn remembered the house in need of serious repairs.
 Incredibly, the carpets were still original and seventeen pieces of the original Frank Lloyd Wright-designed furniture remained in the house.
 The Tinlings pursued landmark status for the house and created legal covenants for the home's structure.
 In 1969, the City of Rochester passes a preservation ordinance, designating the Frank Lloyd Wright's Boynton House an official Rochester landmark.
 The original furniture was omitted from the protective covenants.
 In March 1973, University of Toronto professor H. Allen Brooks wrote to the Landmark Society of Western New York pointing out the importance of preserving the provenance of the furniture.
 At the same time, the Tinlings' marriage was unraveling forcing the sale of the Boynton House.

 Frank Lloyd Wright's Edward E. Boynton House was officially listed for sale, in 1973, for $82,500.

 1974–1977: The public sees the Boynton House

-The house was enshrouded in bushes when it goes on the market, greenery flanking either side of the house above the second story roof.
-Louis and Joan Clark offer the Tinlings $55,000 which is rejected.
-Their second offer for $68,000 is accepted.
-The Clarks rip out and thin most of the trees and bushes surrounding the house, remove the old, dirty carpets, update the heating system, repair the plumbing, fix some electrical issues and start stripping the paint from the woodwork throughout the house.
-They also open up the house for fee-based tours.
-Over 2,000 people tour the Boynton House during the first two years the Clarks own the house.
-Interested in obtaining museum status and continuing their tours, the Clarks reach out to the City of Rochester Zoning Board.
-The president of the neighborhood association, Dr. R. Paul Miller, writes an opinion piece for the Rochester Times Union opposing the idea.
-As a result of the neighborhood backlash, the constant repairs and several burglaries to the Boynton House, the Clarks decide they have had enough.
-They alert Rochester Times Union columnist Peter Taub that they are considering putting the house on the market.
-On April 29, 1977 his column appears in the paper - Wright House Up for Sale.
+The house was enshrouded in bushes when it went on the market.
+Greenery flanked either side of the house above the second story roof.
+Louis and Joan Clark offered the Tinlings $55,000 which was rejected.
+Their second offer for $68,000 was accepted.
+The Clarks ripped out and thinned most of the trees and bushes surrounding the house, removed the old, dirty carpets, updated the heating system, repaired the plumbing, fixed some electrical issues and started stripping the paint from the woodwork throughout the house.
+They also opened up the house for fee-based tours.
+Over 2,000 people toured the Boynton House during the first two years the Clarks owned the house.
+Interested in obtaining museum status and continuing their tours, the Clarks reached out to the City of Rochester Zoning Board.
+The president of the neighborhood association, Dr. R. Paul Miller, wrote an opinion piece for the Rochester Times Union opposing the idea.
+As a result of the neighborhood backlash, the constant repairs and several burglaries to the Boynton House, the Clarks decided they had enough.
+They alerted Rochester Times Union columnist Peter Taub that they are considering putting the house on the market.
+On April 29, 1977 his column appeared in the paper – Wright House Up for Sale.